Sen. Lindsey Graham Takes Heat from Conservatives for Backing John McCain’s Election Meddling Bill

 There is perennially chatter that Graham might be vulnerable to a primary challenge from his right.
 Conservative activists, particularly those in the libertarian-leaning groups like FreedomWorks, have never loved the South Carolinian, pointing to his votes in favor of liberal Supreme Court justices and his advocacy for a massive military budget.

 But Graham’s stature on the right is far stronger these days, largely thanks to his outraged screed against Democrats during last year’s confirmation of Justice Brett Kavanaugh, which united nearly all on the right in admiration of the senator.
-FreedomWorks, no hotbed of Trump support, led its letter to Graham by mentioning his “work and passion” to confirm Kavanaugh.
+FreedomWorks, which has been critical of Trump in the past, led its letter to Graham by mentioning his “work and passion” to confirm Kavanaugh.

 That may have been part of Graham’s calculus.
 But conservatives said their reservoir of goodwill for him was not infinite.